Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ###### NEW FEATURES
 - [ ] `customizer.sh`: If an argument is provided but not recognized, customizer will try luck by using apt-get to install it --> parametrize the use of package manager
+- [x] `testing.sh`: Tries a batch of functions conserving the output
-- [ ] `testing.sh`: Tries a batch of functions to install and uninstall each feature and checks that the behaviour is the correct.
+- [ ] `testing.sh`: extend to do the install and uninstall of each feature and start to checks that the behaviour is the correct.
 - [ ] `customizer.sh`: Create a unique endpoint for all the code in customizer `customizer.sh` which accepts the arguments install uninstall for the recognized features and make the corresponding calls to sudo uninstall.sh ..., sudo install.sh ...
 And Install.sh ...
 - [ ] `customizer.sh`: customizer.sh help, customizer install, customizer uninstall, customizer parallel, customizer status... basic commands

 ### TO-DO v2.0
+- [ ] Switch from an extreme programming branching model to a less agile one
+- [ ] Implement meaningful changelogs by following patterns in commit messages.
+Also squash commits that program a single feature
 - [ ] Creation of \`customizer.py\`file as an alternative endpoint for customizer.sh.
 We can use it to give to it a graphical interface (GUI)
-- [ ] log
-- [ ] Server running programs / ports management localhost (or IP)
+- [x] Server running programs / ports management localhost --> Jupyterlab is this kind of feature, which means this is already implemented.